juliwold/DeepLearning_HomeExercise/report/report.md

 earlier epoch) but starts to overfit earlier on the data. mAP@.5 curves for models are shown in [Figure 1](#fig-training).

+It is suprising that *xtra large* models did not perform better than the smaller model sizes, low quality of annotations or the small size of the dataset might be reasons for this.

 <img src="report_files/figure-commonmark/fig-training-1.png"
 id="fig-training" alt="Figure 1: Training results" />